CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 How much time do we usually spend here?

 Most tours spend about 10–20 minutes in the Haight area.
-That’s enough time to see the neighborhood vibe and get quick photos.
+That’s enough time to catch the neighborhood vibe and grab quick photos.
 If you want thrift shopping or café time, plan a return visit later.

 Is Haight-Ashbury worth seeing on a guided tour?